Supporting people with dementia in different types of housing

 This case study focuses on the benefits that effective partnership working brings to new extra care schemes.
-It looks at what key stakeholders offer to the process and takes learning from each stage in the development process, including designing for inclusion with people with dementia in mind.
+It also includes information on dementia-inclusive design.

 Living with dementia in extra care housing

-Professionals and practitioners share the ways in which an Extra Care Housing setting can improve the quality of life of both people living with dementia and their carers, and can even help manage the condition.
+Professionals and practitioners share the ways in which an Extra Care Housing setting can improve the quality of life of both people living with dementia and their carers.

 Margery Girling House, Felixstowe - Integrating dementia needs